Take Control of Your Career, Lead Your Field Forward

 enter the DrOT online program, students must:

-occupational therapists with a master’s degree and two years of practice
+a practicing occupational therapist with a master’s degree

 initially certified by NBCOT